Hostile Takeover

 Another utility present offered Flex Tape®.

 After sealing V’s arms, J just needed to open the (already half-smashed open) torso housing the core.
-If V kept powering on, the core had to be responsible, rebooting it through a direct connection to the motherboard.
+If V kept reboot, the core had to be responsible, powering it back through its direct connection to the motherboard.

 So why did J hesitate?